 All purchases must be supported by documentation that reflects the Authorized Personnel's approval, the accurate coding of which department to charge the expense to and clear indication or description of what was purchased.
-The District's Accountant will provide coding to use to ensure the appropriate department is charged.
+The District's Accounts Payable Specialist in conjunction with the Accounting Supervisor will provide coding to use to ensure the appropriate department is charged.